 At a year old Connor received one of his vaccinations, and shortly after he began having Grand Mal seizures.
 He had one seizure.
 Then another.
 Then another.
-They started out several hours apart, until he was seizing constantly.
+They started out several hours apart until he was constantly seizing.
 We rushed to our pediatrician’s office, and he sent us to Texas Children’s hospital in the Houston Medical Center.
 After several hours in the ER, and with no real treatment, we were sent home.
 Only to find ourselves right back in the ER with Connor seizing more frequently.
-As a parent watching your child have seizures is an incredibly frighting thing, you feel completely helpless.
+As a parent watching your child have seizures is an incredibly frightening thing, you feel completely helpless.
 It is horrific to watch your child flail uncontrollably, and there is nothing you can do about it.
-It took Connor being pumped full of the barbiturate Phenobarbital in order for him to finally stop seizing.
-For the next year Connor laid around limp, pumped full of drugs.
-These early years were extremely difficult with Connor.
+It took Connor being pumped full of the barbiturate Phenobarbital for him to finally stop seizing.
+For the next year, Connor laid around limp, pumped full of drugs.
+These early years were extremely tough with Connor.

 Don’t give up, don’t lose hope!
 Continue to pray for those situations in your life that look hopeless, because in Jesus there is hope!
 He is faithful.
 1 Corinthians 1:9 says, “God is faithful, by whom you were called into the fellowship of his Son, Jesus Christ our Lord.”
 Turn your eyes to Jesus and cry out for wisdom.
 “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.”
 James 1:5.